dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 ## How to publish

-If you want to collaborate on intermediate version, you can publish it to your own Firebase project:
+If you want to collaborate on an intermediate version, you can publish it to your own Firebase project:

 1. In .firebaserc temporarily change project names.